There’s no better time to dive into the best PC Game Pass games than when you’re stuck at home.

 - See the best VR-ready laptops and best gaming laptops

 There are more than 100 PC games on Game Pass for PC and you'll find games regularly coming and going.
-Notable games that are coming to game pass are: Tropico 6 (Cloud, Console and PC) and Bloodroots (Cloud, Console and PC).
-Outriders is also on Xbox Game Pass for console -- check out our Outriders review.
+Also, check out our piece about why I’m not worried about Xbox’s lack of exclusives.

 Recently, we fully reviewed the Xbox Series X, so if you want to know whether or not it's better to play on your current PC or a next-gen console, check out the Xbox Series X review.
-Also, see our recent Xbox Wireless Headset review.
-If you're interested in playing your Xbox Series X on your laptop, check out our Genki ShadowCast review.
+See our recent Xbox Wireless Headset review.
+Also, check out our System of the Stars piece, where we meet the therapist using videos games to teach mental health.
+See our recent Call of Duty: Vanguard review and Battlefield 2042 review.

-In no particular order, here are the best Xbox Game Pass PC games you can play right now:
+In no particular order, here are the best PC Game Pass games you can play right now:

 I’ve played quite a few messed up games in my time, but none have come as close as The Medium.
 If you had warned me what kind of themes it would be exploring, I’m not so sure I’d want to play it.
 But I did, and now I’m here, to talk to you all about one of the first console exclusives for the Xbox Series X and Xbox Series S.